-The responsibility for evaluation of students rests with the faculty of the TTUHSC EI Paso PLFSOM.
+The responsibility for evaluation of students rests with the faculty of the Texas Tech University Health Sciences Center El Paso Paul L. Foster School of Medicine.
 Faculty have an obligation to the students, to the school, and to the larger society to award passing grades only to those students who have demonstrated mastery of the course material.
-In addition to evaluation of students'

-knowledge and skills, the faculty has the obligation to determine whether students' behavior or conduct is suitable for the practice of medicine.
+In addition to evaluation of students' knowledge and skills, the faculty has the obligation to determine whether students' behavior or conduct is suitable for the practice of medicine.
 It is inappropriate to allow a student to progress or graduate when unacceptable behavior or conduct in the treatment and care of patients and/or in relationships with staff and peers have been established, even if grades on tests or other forms of evaluation have been satisfactory.

-The faculty of the PLFSOM has the responsibility for recommending students for promotion and graduation.
+The faculty of the School of Medicine has the responsibility for recommending students for promotion and graduation.
 This responsibility is administered through the Grading and Promotion Committee (GPC) that represents the faculty at large.
 Every attempt will be made to apply principles of fairness and due process when considering actions of the faculty or administration that might adversely affect the students.
 Comments, questions, and concerns should be directed to the Office of Student Affairs.